Skip to main content

 Les Arcs in February 2020 - What weather to expect & what to do

 February is a popular month for families so the slopes are noticeably busier as soon as the four-week French holidays begin.
 Fortunately, the ski area is so vast, that even in high season you can find quiet slopes and minimal lift queues.
-From mid-month the draglifts, chairlifts, ‘lobster-pots’ and gondolas all work that little bit harder.
+From mid-month the draglifts, chairlifts, โ€˜lobster-potsโ€™ and gondolas all work that little bit harder.
 More daylight equates to later lift closing which, in turn, means more ski-time for everyone.
 On average, the ski-lifts stay open for an additional 15 minutes, with it becoming possible to take a final ascent out of all the resorts at 17:15.
 This is extra time that can be advantageously spent having a refreshing beer on a slope-side terrace, or shredding down a near-deserted piste as the sun sets in hues of blue and pink.

 Here are our insider's top tips for the school holidays:

-1. It will be almost impossible to book private lessons over this period, group lessons are the best option.
+1. Group lessons are the best option in the busy period, as private lessons are almost impossible to book - unless you got in early.
 Make sure to get your ski and snowboard lessons booked well in advance to avoid disappointment.

 2. If you're not in ski school, be an early bird.
 Arrive at the lifts before they open so that you get up and away before the ski school classes set out around 09:15.

-3. Ski over lunchtime.
-The slopes are calmer between 12:00 and 14:00 while the French take a leisurely lunch break.
+3. Ski over lunchtime when the slopes are calmer (between 12:00 and 14:00) whilst the French take a leisurely lunch break.

 5. Seek out the peripheral areas.
 Try to avoid the busy main ski areas.